Home/Legumes/Dragon Tongue Bean

 Frequently Asked Questions (FAQ)

-They can be steamed, sautéed, or added to soups and salads.
-Cooking them enhances their flavor and digestibility.
+They can be steamed, sautéed, or added to stir-fries.
+Cooking them for about 5-7 minutes is ideal to retain their crispness.

 The glycemic index is approximately 30, making them a low-GI food suitable for blood sugar management.